Accused murderer Robert Durst deemed 'suicidal'

 | NEW ORLEANS

-NEW ORLEANS Robert Durst, the real estate scion charged with first-degree murder, is suicidal, according statements by Louisiana authorities released on Wednesday after they moved him to a facility for acutely mentally ill inmates.
+NEW ORLEANS Robert Durst, the real estate scion charged with first-degree murder, is suicidal, according statements by Louisiana authorities released on Wednesday after they moved him to a facility for inmates suffering from acute mental illness.

-Awaiting extradition to California, the 71-year-old Durst was charged this week in Los Angeles County with killing longtime friend Susan Berman in 2000, and could face the death penalty if convicted.
+Awaiting extradition to California, the 71-year-old Durst was charged this week in Los Angeles County with killing longtime friend Susan Berman in 2000.
+He could face the death penalty if convicted.

-In law enforcement's sights for decades, Durst prompted investigations across the country -- from Houston, where three of Durst's condominiums were searched on Tuesday, to northern California, where the disappearances of two teens in 1997 raised questions about his location at the time.
+In law enforcement's sights for decades, Durst has been the focus of investigations across the country.
+Three of Durst's condominiums in Houston were searched on Tuesday, and there have also been investigations in northern California, where the disappearances of two teenagers in 1997 raised questions about his whereabouts at the time.

 The heir to a New York real estate dynasty was arrested in New Orleans on Saturday with a handgun, marijuana, a fake ID and over $42,000 in cash, records show, one day before the airing of the final installment of an HBO documentary, "The Jinx: The Life and Deaths of Robert Durst."

-In it, he was presented with evidence of similar handwriting on two envelopes, one from Durst and another likely from Berman's killer, and was later picked up by a microphone saying he "killed them all."
+In it, Durst was presented with evidence of similar handwriting on two envelopes, one from himself and another that likely originated from Berman's killer.
+Durst's voice was later picked up, while he was still wearing a microphone in the bathroom, saying that he had "killed them all."

 The Orleans Parish Sheriff's Office said in a court filing on Tuesday it had "determined that, as with all other inmates who are deemed suicidal, Mr. Durst should be transported ... for his own safety."